MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/app-distribution/ad-hoc-distribution.md

 The next section will describe how to get set up with a Distribution Certificate and a Distribution Provisioning Profile.

 > [!NOTE]
->  Note: Only Team Agents and Admins can create Distribution Certificates and Provisioning Profiles.
+> Only Team Agents and Admins can create Distribution Certificates and Provisioning Profiles.

 <a name="createcertificate" />